 - Archwire — The archwire is the thin metal wire that connects each bracket and puts pressure on the teeth to help guide them into place.

 - Ligature Elastic (also known as the “rubber bands”) — Elastics, or rubber bands, are the colored ties that hold the archwires to the brackets.
-Dr. Johnson will change the elastics at each appointment.
+Dr. Cruz will change the elastics at each appointment.
 Elastics may come in a variety of colors.

 How Braces Work